 Be Associated with Excellence

-Exhibition and networking opportunities for all levels of the profession and in all fine arts media
+Exhibition and networking opportunities for all levels of the profession in all fine arts media

 Professional development opportunities

-AE's mission is economic advancement for fine artists and ethical business practices.
-Artists and colleagues are encouraged to become involved in AE and develop and adopt policies that are equitable to living artists.
-AE drafts position papers, and evaluates and promotes policies that support all who work in the fine arts, with particular focus on fine artists..
+Artists Equity's mission is economic advancement for fine artists and ethical business practices.
+Artists and colleagues are encouraged to become involved in AE to help develop and adopt policies that are equitable to living artists.
+AE drafts position papers and evaluates and promotes policies that support all who work in the fine arts, with particular focus on fine artists.

 The 1% for Art program sets aside 1% of public money spent on building projects for fine arts.
-Artists Equity, Philadelphia Chapter, proposed it to the Philadelphia Redevelopment Authority.
-The late Michael von Moschizisker, then chairman of the Authority, helped Artists Equity accomplish this goal.
+Artists Equity, Philadelphia Chapter, proposed it to the Philadelphia Redevelopment Authority in 1959.
+The late Michael von Moschzisker, then chairman of the Authority, helped Artists Equity accomplish this goal.

 Why is the 1% for art program important?

-• The 1% for Art program incorporates art into the fabric of life for all people.
+• It incorporates art into the fabric of life for all people.

-• The 1% for Art program makes it easy for developers to include art in the early stages of development.
+• It makes it easy for developers to include art in the early stages of development.

-• The 1% for Art program advances and promotes the mission of AE: improved business conditions for professional fine artists.
+• It advances and promotes the mission of Artists Equity: improved business conditions for professional fine artists.